 Arthritis of the neck, also known as cervical spondylosis, is a common cause of neck pain.
 In fact, research shows that more than 85% of people over 60 experience cervical spondylosis.

-The condition is caused by the disks and joints in our necks naturally becoming worn over time.
+The condition is caused by the disks and joints in our necks naturally wearing over time.
 Alongside neck pain and stiffness, arthritis of the neck can also cause headaches, muscle spasms, a loss of balance, and grinding or popping sensations in the neck.
 However, some people don’t experience symptoms at all.

 Shoulder impingement